AxelPinard/Springboot-Tester/README.md

 Salutations fellow classmates

+This is a client server application

-once you have downloaded this repository and started the server you can open up your browser of choice and go to http:localhost:8080
+so begin by downloading the repository and running the server (main), afterwards you can run the client.

-once there you have the 2 options of /getCRSE and /addCRSE

-this is a very basic usage of how to pass data to and from the controller (Ie. server) over a network. the string you /addCRSE will appear in the list from /getCRSE

-very basic project with not a lot of scope I understand.
+in your ide open up the output.png file

+the purpose of the program is for the client to request new pictures to replace  output.png from the server the server then sends the picutes over the local net to the client

+to see this happening you will have to swap from the output.png tab in your ide to a different tab (this refreshes the tab so you can see the picture changing)